-Lea Deglandon-Bennett earned a Bachelor of Fine Arts degree with a concentration in sculpture and art education from James Madison University.
-Lea teaches a variety of classes at MOCA including the Teen Art Lab, a selection of Art Camp classes and also teaches the Student Art Start program at the museum.
+Lea Bennett earned a Bachelor of Fine Arts degree with a concentration in sculpture and art education from James Madison University.
+Lea is MOCA's Outreach and Family Programs Coordinator and teaches a selection of Art Camp classes in the studios.
 She enjoys working with students of all ages and believes that art is part of everyday living.

 Judith Chauvette got her professional start in the photographic world with Lifetouch Studios in 2008.
 After an enjoyable experience working with their company, she moved on to open her own photography business in the Hampton Roads area in early 2009 and has since been creating custom photography sessions for families, weddings and more.
 One of her passions is helping photographers get a firm grasp on all aspects of photography so they can fully utilize the equipment they possess and capture the best images possible.

 Donna Iona Drozda, a widely exhibiting and published painter and author, has artwork in a number of corporate collections and is a frequent presenter of workshops, lectures and classes both locally and nationally.
 Visit her web site at www.donnaionadrozda.com

 Janet Lynn Eggen received a Bachelor of Science degree from Old Dominion University and studied at the graduate level at several state universities.
 She has served as an art instructor of children and adults in Northern Virginia and adult education systems for the past 30 years.
 She currently works as a full-time artist and teaches privately.
 Her award-winning oils and watercolors have been exhibited in several art galleries locally, as well as Northern Virginia, Maryland, and North Carolina.
 She was recently accepted a Signature Member of the Virginia Watercolor Society from whom she has also received two awards for her work.